Environmental Ambassador Program

 • Winston W. - Millbrook School

-Winston is a Junior at the Millbrook School whose environmental involvement started after joining the Sharon Land Trust.
+Winston is a Senior at the Millbrook School whose environmental involvement started after joining the Sharon Land Trust.
 After doing a payed two weeks there, he asked if they had a volunteer program which he promptly joined that next summer.
 Besides continuing with the Sharon Land Trust, Winston continues with his passion of computer science and consuming newfound knowledge wherever he can find it.

 • Harry W. - Kent School

-Harry is a Junior at Kent School.
+Harry is a Senior at Kent School.
 He is also an editor of the Kent School's literary and arts Magazine, The Cauldron.
 His interest in environmental issues began when he did an art project using recycled denim, sparking a passion for sustainability with his creative work.
 Since then, he has continued to explore sustainable mediums that have redefined his art approach.
 His interest of working with different mediums from a young age has led him to explore the built world, where he has created architectural models, projects and drawings, blending art, sustainability and architecture.